cudoventures/cudos-builders/tools-bash/constructor/docs/step_1.md

 Please then send the **json** file as an attachment, with the output of the md5sum command in the body, of a mail to the Cudos team at [services@cudoventures.com](mailto:services@cudoventures.com).

-# Things to keep in mind
-1. The folder you use for a node needs to be created and empty.
-You will get errors otherwise.
-2. If you are running more than one node on the same server, you might not be able to create the docker because they will try to open the same ports.

 <!--
 # Troubleshooting
 -->